Real Estate Lawyers – LD Law

 Toronto Real Estate Lawyers

-Whether you're buying or selling, we support your real estate transaction from agreement to closing.
-We review key documents, coordinate with your lender when needed, and explain legal fees, title insurance, and closing costs in plain language.
+Whether you’re a buyer or a seller, our team supports your real estate transaction from the agreement stage through closing.
+We coordinate with your lender (where applicable), review key documents, and help you understand costs like legal feestitle insurance, and other closing fees.

-Title insurance can help protect against certain title defects, fraud risks, and registration issues.
-We also help satisfy lender conditions so your mortgage file is ready for closing.
+Title insurance can help protect against certain defects, fraud risks, and registration issues.
+We also help satisfy common lender conditions for mortgages, so your file is ready for closing.

 Our Practice Areas